System Planning for Parks and Greenways

 Small amendments to the comprehensive plan are made twice annually.
 Larger-scale amendments are completed every five years to provide an opportunity to gauge trends and re-examine policy guidance based on city actions.
 The Department of City Planning will begin the five year analysis in 2014.
 For more information visit the 2030 Comprehensive Plan webpage.

 Parks and Recreation System Plan

 The System Plan is a supplemental document to the Comprehensive Plan and is the strategic system plan that guides the growth and development of the City's park and greenway system.
 Future park needs are compared with an existing inventory of park facilities over a twenty to thirty year horizon.
 Included within this plan are recommendations for new park development, maintenance and continued renovation of existing parks and facilities, and guidelines that will allow the system to provide ample recreational opportunities for all citizens while remaining flexible to change with recreational trends, significant development opportunities and Raleigh’s growing population.
 A system plan is developed every five to ten years.
-The City of Raleigh Parks and Recreation Department kicked off their System Plan process in September 2012.
+The City of Raleigh Parks, Recreation and Cultural Resources Department kicked off their System Plan process in September 2012.
 For additional information please visit the System Plan site.

 Sign up for Park Planning and Development communications through MyRaleigh Subscriptions to learn about upcoming opportunities to provide input and feedback on parks and recreation projects.